-European Salary Survey - Eighth Edition
+European Salary Survey - Ninth Edition

 The report summarises the most pressing findings and highlights with regard to cost for the employer, net income for the employee, net spendable income, and taxation of passive income and headquarter companies.